kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 {% include note.html content="In queries, Graql variables start with a `$`, which represent wildcards, and are returned as results in `match` queries.
 A variable name can contain alphanumeric characters, dashes and underscores." %}

-Find all people who are married:
+Find all the people who are married:

 ```graql
 match (spouse1: $x, spouse2: $y) isa marriage; $x has identifier $xi; $y has identifier $yi;